rollfacedk/Rotations/README.md

 # Credits goes to Rubim

-Since Rubim been busy I do the updating because im bored.
+I can do the updating since Rubim is been busy